Gentle Life Lessons for Kids Found in Garden Chores

 But watering can’t be rushed.

-Watering teaches me to be fully present.
+Watering teaches me to be fully present in my garden.

 In a world of multitasking and half-listening, gardening invites us to be wholly here.